spilledBeansEverywhere/SMS-Speedrunning-Guide/index.md

 Hello, I'm emrik542 and this is my publicly avaliable repository for notes regarding SMS speedrunning.
 Most of these notes will pertain to RTA viable strategies meant for the any% category, and will be structured in such a way that it can serve as a guide for new players.

 That being said, these are MY notes.
-They will primarily cover strategies that I use and may not be suitable for new players.
+They will primarily cover strategies that I use and all may not be suitable for new players.
 Please have a look around though, you might find something usefull!

 I am from Sweden and have been running SMS since late 2022.
 I like cats, here are  my cats: